fhdk/pacman-mirrors/CONTRIBUTING.md

 ### Fix Bugs

-Look through the GitHub issues for bugs.
+Look through the Gitlab issues for bugs.
 Anything tagged with "bug" is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
+Look through the Gitlab issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 ### Write Documentation